 The deadline for applications is 23:59 (UK time) Friday 17 July 2026.

-We aim to interview a shortlist of bidders during w/c 20 July 2026 and to appoint the successful research team soon after.
+We plan to interview a shortlist of bidders during w/c 20 July 2026 and to appoint the successful research team soon after.
 Interviews will be held at the RTPI London office and online (shortlisted suppliers will be expected to send at least one team member to attend interview in person).

 4. Intellectual property